 Varun Gangal

-I am currently a research scientist at ASAPP Inc, New York City.
-Prior to this, I did my PhD from 2016-2022 with the Language Technologies Institute at CMU, where I was advised by Prof. Eduard Hovy.
+I am an AI researcher working on LLM post-training & evaluation at Amazon AGI.
+Before Amazon AGI, I did research on aligning & evaluating LLMs for end-to-end generative AI based Customer Support Agents at ASAPP Inc from 2022-2024.
+Even prior, I journeyed through my PhD from 2016-2022 with the Language Technologies Institute, School of Computer Science at CMU, where I was advised by Prof. Eduard Hovy.
 My research is broadly on language generation, with specific interests in style transfer, data-to-text generation, narrative generation and low-resource & creative generation.

 Varun Gangal

-At NEURIPS 2023, New Orleans, at the WANT workshop, presenting my joint authored workshop paper on DYAD - a blocksparse, GPU-aware approximation to the MLP Layer. ⟶
+At NEURIPS 2023, New Orleans, at the WANT workshop, presenting my work on DYAD - a blocksparse, GPU-aware approximation to the MLP Layer. ⟶

 In the past few years, I have also been involved in co-organizing many collaborative NLP research efforts, such as: